 MEMBERSHIP: American Psychological Association (APA), Maryland Psychological Association (MPA)

-Dr. Feldman and her husband keep very busy by enjoying their two young children.
+Dr. Feldman and her husband keep very busy by enjoying their three young children.
 She loves to run, read, and cook.